 As you can agree, no business especially seasonal campgrounds are financially capable of paying a 300% increase in Corporate Tax and this potential interpretation change by CRA could ultimately impact up to nearly 75% of our 2347 private campgrounds.
 This will unquestionably have a significant ripple effect on all RVers and Campers who will find it increasingly difficult to find available campsites during the camping season.

-In 2018, the House of Commons Finance Committee recommended to the Minister of Finance, Bill Morneau, to include a change in the 2019 budget to have campgrounds eligible for the small business tax deduction rate however the committees recommendation was ignored by the Minister.
+In 2021, the House of Commons Finance Committee recommended to the Minister of Finance, The Honourable Chrystia Freeland to include change in the 2021 budget to have campgrounds eligible for the small business tax deduction rate however the committees recommendation was ignored by the Minister.

 If not resolved, the potentially unfair tax situation will harm the entire RV and campground industry ultimately leading to: reduced number of campgrounds available for Domestic and International Tourism, loss of jobs, substantial loss of tax income, and diminished economic benefits in small communities across the country.